Marie-Philip Poulin: Professional Women's Hockey Players Association (PWHPA), 2019–23

-Montreal Victoire
+Montreal Victoire, 2023–present

 Poulin takes a shot for the Montréal Victoire against the Minnesota Frost on January 6, 2024.

 In 2023, the PWHPA bought out the rival Premier Hockey Federation and launched the new Professional Women's Hockey League (PWHL).
 Poulin, who was credited with an important role in pursuing a collective bargaining agreement in the new league, spoke of her desire to create "a viable professional league for the next generation, for ourselves."
 With each of the six new teams able to make three initial free agency signings, Poulin was widely assessed as the best player available, but it was generally assumed that she would sign with the Montreal team.
 The Athletic remarked that "it would be cool to see a bidding war between teams for Poulin," but acknowledged "we're just waiting for the Montreal signing announcement."
 On September 5, Poulin, along with Laura Stacey and Ann-Renée Desbiens, were reported as the Montreal team's first three players.

 In 2023, Poulin was named Montreal's captain.
 PWHL Montreal finished in second in the PWHL's inaugural regular season, but were eliminated in the first round of the playoffs by PWHL Boston.
 Poulin missed three games of the regular season, but still finished tied for second in points, with 23 in 21 games played.
 She was named a First Team All-Star, and was a finalist for both the Billie Jean King Most Valuable Player and the Forward of the Year award.

 Ahead of the 2024–25 PWHL season, all of the PWHL's franchises adopted new names, with PWHL Montreal rebranded to the Montreal Victoire.
 On January 29, 2025, Poulin scored the first hat trick of the season against the Ottawa Charge.
 The Victoire finished first in the league in the regular season, while Poulin claimed the PWHL Top Goal Scorer award with a league-leading 19 goals in 30 games (and 26 points total).
 She later received the Billie Jean King Most Valuable Player honour, the league's Forward of the Year award, and her second First Team All-Star designation.
 The Victoire faced the Charge in the semi-finals of the playoffs, and were ousted in four games.
-Poulin, described as "devasted" at the team's failure to reach the final for a second year, said "we're going to need to look in the mirror and see what we can do differently, how we can change and how we can get better."
+Poulin, described as "devastated" at the team's failure to reach the final for a second year, said "we're going to need to look in the mirror and see what we can do differently, how we can change and how we can get better."